How to Download iCloud Backup Files (Full 2026 Guide)

 - Wait for the restore.
 Apps reinstall in the background after the initial restore finishes.

-In our testing on an iPhone 14 with a large backup, the initial restore took over an hour over Wi-Fi 6 before the phone was usable.
-App reinstalls ran for several more hours in the background.
+For a large backup, the initial restore can take over an hour over Wi-Fi before the phone is usable, and app reinstalls run for several more hours in the background.
 The phone is usable during that second phase, but apps with large local caches (Photos library, Apple Music downloads, podcasts) take longest to repopulate.

 If the restore stalls or fails partway through, our breakdown of iPhone backup failed errors applies; many of the same diagnostic steps cover failed restores too.